BBualdo/Life-is-a-Game/README.md

 38. Handled profile updating in React as well as errors by introducing ```OperationResult``` object returned from that endpoint.
 I also have to return it from ```AuthService``` operations to make error handling easier.
 39. Handled avatar updating by updating ```ProfileService```, ```UserController``` and Redux ```userSlice```.
 Avatar local path is sent to API and updated in DB as AvatarURL.
 In future user will be able to upload his own profile images.
 40. Added remaining achievements checks and centralized achievement unlock check in ```useAchievementUnlocked``` by passing functions into ```useEffect```.
 Then I invoked that hook in every common component to make sure user unlocks achievement as soon as he meets requirements.
 41. Added profile UI for managing linked external providers.
-It checks if user has Google ID, Facebook ID or GitHub ID to determine if switch should be checked or not.
+It checks if user has Google ID, Facebook ID or Github ID to determine if switch should be checked or not.
 I also modified ```UserDto``` to include those IDs.

 #### External Auth
-42. Starting with GitHub, I set up Application on the platform, which gave me ClientID and ClientSecret.
+42. Starting with Github, I set up Application on the platform, which gave me ClientID and ClientSecret.
 I implemented ```loginWithGithub``` method in ```AuthService```, which simply redirects user to ```https://github.com/login/oauth/authorize``` with specified query parameters.
 After successful log-in, user is redirected to ```/github-callback``` page.
 I also created that callback pages for Facebook and Google in advance.
 43. In callback page I check for ```code``` in query parameters.
 If there is no code included, user is redirected to the ```/login``` page.
 Otherwise, application sends that code to ```/auth/login-with-github``` endpoint.
-In the following ```AuthController``` method I create new client with ```IHttpClientFactory``` and pass it with received code to service method. ```IAuthService``` is responsible for exchanging code for token and ```IGithubService``` for getting user data and emails (GitHub requires separate request for user emails if it's not public).
+In the following ```AuthController``` method I create new client with ```IHttpClientFactory``` and pass it with received code to service method. ```IAuthService``` is responsible for exchanging code for token and ```IGithubService``` for getting user data and emails (Github requires separate request for user emails if it's not public).
 Then I check if user with specified email already exists.
 If true, I check assign ```GithubId``` to his account and log-in, else I create new user and do the same.
+44. Added ability to unlink account from Github and fixed problem with linking logging in with that account again.
+I had to create separate if statement when user is already in Database and after checking his Github ID - log him in.

 ### 🧰 Built with